datamindedbe/lighthouse/docs/tutorial.md

 You need three things to define a data source:
  1. **DataLink**: This is a pointer to where the data is stored.
 More often than not, it's a link to the file system on which you store your data lake (local file system, AWS S3, Azure Blob Storage, Google Cloud Storage, ...).
 But it could also be a `JDBCDataLink`, connecting to a SQL database.
 We'll discuss later all the options available.
  2. **DataUID**: This uniquely identifies a data source in the data lake.
 A `DataUID` has 2 parameters: a `namespace` and a `key`.
 You can think of the namespace as the zone of your data lake where this data belongs, and the key as the actual name of the `DataLink`.
 How you structure your data lake in zones, is out-of-scope for this tutorial.
  3. **Environment**: Your local development environment will (hopefully) look different from your production environment.
 In Lighthouse, you can define several environments and add a `DataLink` to one or more environments, depending on your needs.
 Since all this configuration is code, you can be very flexible in bringing together `DataLinks`, `DataUIDs` and `environments`.
+Usually, you have a local `dev` or `test` environment, an `acceptance` environment and a `prod` environment.
+The local environment can be run from your laptop, while the `acceptance` and `prod` environments can run in the cloud.

 Let's begin with defining some of those data sources.
 The biggest one is the airplane data itself.
 For this simple tutorial we define a `FileSystemDataLink` to the folder where we stored the file locally, as such: